nodejs/node/COLLABORATOR_GUIDE.md

 Several LTS related issue and PR labels have been provided:

+* `lts-watch-v10.x` - tells the LTS WG that the issue/PR needs to be
+  considered for landing in the `v10.x-staging` branch.
-* `lts-watch-v6.x` - tells the LTS WG that the issue/PR needs to be considered for landing in the `v6.x-staging` branch.
+* `lts-watch-v8.x` - tells the LTS WG that the issue/PR needs to be
+  considered for landing in the `v8.x-staging` branch.
-* `lts-watch-v4.x` - tells the LTS WG that the issue/PR needs to be considered for landing in the `v4.x-staging` branch.
+* `lts-watch-v6.x` - tells the LTS WG that the issue/PR needs to be
+  considered for landing in the `v6.x-staging` branch.
+* `land-on-v10.x` - tells the release team that the commit should be landed in a future v10.x release.
-* `land-on-v6.x` - tells the release team that the commit should be landed in a future v6.x release
+* `land-on-v8.x` - tells the release team that the commit should be landed in a future v8.x release.
-* `land-on-v4.x` - tells the release team that the commit should be landed in a future v4.x release
+* `land-on-v6.x` - tells the release team that the commit should be landed in a future v6.x release.

 Any Collaborator can attach these labels to any PR/issue.
 As commits are landed into the staging branches, the `lts-watch-` label will be removed.